Dev Life

 '{{range .}}{{if eq .defaultBranchRef.target.history.totalCount .parent.defaultBranchRef.target.history.totalCount}}{{.name}}{{"\n"}}{{end}}{{end}}' > forks_vacios.txt

-Your attention is your most valuable resource.
-If your browser is a mess, your mind is too.
+If your browser is messy, your mind feels messy too.

-Uninstall anything you haven't used in the last month.
-It saves RAM and improves your security.
+Delete every extension you haven't used in the last month.
+This saves memory (RAM) and makes your browser safer.

 • Tools & Productivity

-Your Challenge: Try running npx npkill right now and see how many GBs you can reclaim.
-Then, share your result!
+Your Challenge: Run npx npkill right now.
+How many gigabytes did you save?
+Share your result!

 Happy cleaning and happy coding!